cnart003/aws-nodejs-deployment/README.md

 # AWS DevOps Project – Automated Deployment with EKS, CI/CD and GitHub Actions
+**Note: Due to exceeding costs, I have shutdown the live application temporarily.
+Here is an image of it running in action as of 2/21/25 2:34PM**
 ![Screenshot of Running App](./images/nodejsImage.png)
 ## Overview
 This project demonstrates a **full DevOps pipeline** using **AWS EKS, Kubernetes, Docker, Terraform, and GitHub Actions** to deploy a **Node.js application** with security best practices and logging.